This simple and deliciously mouthwatering butter garlic salmon is a joy to make and a joy to eat. Ready in under 30 minutes too!

 - 6 cloves garlic minced

-- fresh parsley leaves chopped
+- Fresh parsley leaves chopped

-- 2 tbsp honey
+- 2 tablespoons honey

-- Lemon wedges to serve
+- Lemon wedges for serving

 Instructions